-We feel passionately that consumers should be given clear and accurate information about products and it frustrates us that members of the public are regularly being sold ‘quality baize’ when they’re actually buying a fabric which is inferior and in most cases, not even baize.
-So, we’ve compiled this brief guide to help you shop wisely and learn about the differences between baize and felt.
+We feel passionately that consumers should be given clear and accurate information about products and it frustrates us that members of the public are regularly being sold ‘quality baize’ when they’re actually buying a fabric that is inferior and in most cases, not even baize.
+So, we’ve compiled this guide to help you shop wisely and learn about the differences between baize and felt.

 Are Felt and Baize the Same?